-Our success depends in part upon our ability to continue to recognize and meet customer needs, anticipate opportunities created by changing technology, adapt our products to the changing expectations of our customer community, and keep pace with emerging industry standards.
-As a part of our ongoing commitment to these goals, we continue to focus on the people, processes, and technology that help to achieve them.
-We are committed to partnering with our customers in co-development efforts to ensure our products map well to market needs from day one.
+Our success depends in part upon our ability to continue to recognize and meet client needs, anticipate opportunities created by changing technology, adapt our products to the changing expectations of our client community and keep pace with emerging industry standards.
+As a part of our ongoing commitment to these goals, we continue to focus on the people, processes and technology that help to achieve them.
+We are committed to partnering with our clients in co-development efforts to ensure our products map well to market needs from day one.
 We are continually shortening release cycles to more rapidly respond to market opportunities.
-We leverage design thinking approaches to ensure that we understand not only the expressed needs of our customers, but also the lived realities of the people that use them to accomplish their supply chain goals each and every day.
+We leverage design thinking approaches to ensure that we understand not only the expressed needs of our clients, but also the lived realities of the people that use them to accomplish their supply chain goals each and every day.

-We continue to leverage the opportunities presented by artificial intelligence, machine learning, advance analytics platforms, in-memory computing, and alternative data management approaches as well as advancing research efforts in the application of blockchain and other technologies with promise in supply chain use cases.
-Our research and development efforts will continue to focus on deploying solutions within a complex global supply chain landscape.
-Our cloud-architected solutions designed for SaaS deployment with master data management built in will be increasingly important for our long-term growth.
-As of April 30, 2021, we employed 97 persons in product research, development and enhancement activities.
-We also engage contractors for research and development, bringing our total resources to 170 persons.
+We continue to leverage the opportunities presented by artificial intelligence, machine learning, advance analytics platforms, in-memory computing and alternative data management approaches as well as advancing research efforts in the application of blockchain and other technologies with promise in supply chain use cases.
+Our research and development efforts will continue to focus on deploying software within a complex global supply chain landscape.
+Our cloud-architected software designed for SaaS deployment with master data management built in will be increasingly important for our long-term growth.
+As of April 30, 2023, we employed 95 persons in product research, development and enhancement activities.
+We also engage contractors for research and development, bringing our total human capital resources dedicated to research and development to 151 persons.